Effective maintenance for a clean and clear swimming pool

 How They Work:

-Saltwater generators use a process called electrolysis to convert salt (sodium chloride) into chlorine.
-This occurs within the generator and eliminates the need for manual chlorine addition to the pool.
+• Saltwater generators use a process called electrolysis to convert salt (sodium chloride) into chlorine.
+This process occurs inside the generator, eliminating the need for manual chlorination of the pool.

 Chlorine Level Maintenance:

-While traditional pools require regular monitoring and manual chlorine addition, saltwater generators automatically maintain constant chlorine levels.
-The generator produces chlorine as needed to keep the water disinfected.
+• While traditional pools require regular monitoring and manual addition of chlorine, saltwater generators automatically maintain stable chlorine levels.
+The generator produces chlorine as needed, ensuring continuous disinfection of the water.

 Salt Concentration:

-Saltwater pools have a lower salt concentration compared to the ocean, typically around 3,000 to 4,000 parts per million (ppm).
-This is sufficient to provide disinfecting benefits without giving the water a noticeable salty taste.
+• Saltwater pools have a significantly lower salt concentration compared to seawater, typically in the range of 3,000 to 4,000 parts per million (ppm).
+This level is sufficient for disinfection without giving the water a noticeably salty taste.

 Benefits of Saltwater Generators